dmorse/pscf/doc/user-man/package.rst

           > make -j 4
           > make package
+          > make package

-This should create an installer file named pscf<version>.dmg in the pscf/cmake directory.
+The instruction to run "make package" twice is not a type: This appears to be necessary to get the packaging utility to install all of the shared libraries correctly.
+This procedure should create an installer file with a name of the form pscf<version>-Darwin.dmg in the pscf/cmake directory.

 Linux (Fedora or Ubuntu)
 ------------------------